SovnSkyrim/QWEST/README.md

 ## Getting an ENB

-This list is aimed towards very low end PCs, but that doesn't mean ENB isn't an option.
+Whilst this list is aimed towards lower end PCs, that does not mean that an ENB is not an option for you.
+If you have 2GB of vram, it is advised that you test in game first to check your performance and then come back to this section.

-For anyone who has a 2GB VRAM card, I advise you to skip this step and test in-game first.
-Once you have tested, come back and read the following.

-ENB is the biggest performance hit in modding (provided you don't go crazy on textures and have lots of high poly stuff everywhere - which I didn't), and for the lucky ones with more than 2GB of VRAM but still not a lot, a custom tweaked version of [Zangdar's Rudy Cathedral](https://www.nexusmods.com/skyrimspecialedition/mods/39113) that was specifically made for this list is included.
-To install Zangdar's Rudy Cathedral, navigate to `Your Installation Folder\ENB Presets`([here](http://prntscr.com/10e2nl4)) and simply drag and drop the contents of either the performance one or the higher-end one to your Skyrim SE Directory (where the game .exe is).
-[Those](http://prntscr.com/10e2odv).
+This list includes a custom tweaked variation of [Zangdar's Rudy Cathedral](https://www.nexusmods.com/skyrimspecialedition/mods/39113) that was specifically made for this list.
+To install this ENB, navigate to `Your Installation Folder\ENB Presets`([here](http://prntscr.com/10e2nl4)) and simply drag and drop the contents of either the performance one or the higher-end one ([as shown in this picture](http://prntscr.com/10e2odv) to your Skyrim SE Directory (where the game .exe is).

 On 2GB Cards, the average fps is 30 with the Low End Preset and Medium Bethini Preset.
 This is very dependent on your PC, however, so your mileage may vary.

-There is also another option which is ReShade.
-ReShade is simpler than ENBs as they generally focus on color correction, but if properly used, they can enhance the game's graphics nicely with even lower fps loss.
-Couple that with a Skyrim set on Low, and even the weaker GPUs can experience more than vanilla Skyrim lighting.

-For Skyrim, it's very common for ReShade to be made with a certain ENB in mind, but some exist to be used on top of Vanilla Skyrim.
-I'll introduce you to three of them.
+If you find that the ENB is too intensive for your system, you can try a ReShade preset which can offer a similar style of graphics but with much less performance cost.
+Here are three Reshades that are recommended for usage with QWEST!

 - [BTS - Beautifully Textured Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/25489)
 - [Ulver](https://www.nexusmods.com/skyrimspecialedition/mods/40433)
 - [Lucid-Icrous Lightweight](https://www.nexusmods.com/skyrimspecialedition/mods/45771)

-You can have both at the same time in your Skyrim, so if you want to try both, you can download them and follow the installation instructions:
+To install a reshade follow these instructions:

 - Download the latest ReShade Version from [here](https://reshade.me/)
 - Open ReShade.exe, Select SkyrimSE.exe as the game you want to install it to.